bman7903/skiv/README.md

-Stand Alone Search Bat Written with Python and Qt4.
+Stand Alone Search Bar Written with Python and Qt4.

 multithreaded search of yahoo, bing, duck-duck-go, google, and youtube.